vs00007/Course-Info/README.md

 ## $\color{Cerulean}{\text{Working on Online Assignments}}$

+### $\color{cyan}{\text{Getting the Question}}$
-Begin with messaging `/getquestion` in the channel `#question-assign`.
+Send the message `/getquestion` in the channel `#question-assign`.
 The Course Bot will get back to you in approximately 30 seconds.
 If it is your first time messaging the bot, the response should be something like this

 ![getquestion For New Users](Figures/Working%20getquestion.png) Your DMs should now contain the details of the question you have been assigned.

 > Note
-> * When you call the command, you now have 1 assigned question.
+> * When you call the command, you have 1 assigned question.
 > * You can only have one active question at a time.
 Unless sir specifies the question is on hold, or until the solution is accepted, you cannot request another question.

+You can request a question any number of times, assuming completion before each request.

+### $\color{cyan}{\text{Decrypting the question }}$
+The question you are assigned will be of the form

+ `(Source) - (year/chapter_number/question_number)`

+For example, `NCERT - 11/5/26` indicates question 26, from the 5th chapter in the year 11 from NCERT Physics Textbook.
+Another format may be

+`(EXAM NAME / YEAR / SHIFT / QNO)` for GATE / JEE questions

+### $\color{cyan}{\text{Solving the question}}$
+It took us a while to understand the guidelines for writing the solution to the first question (Almost a month).
+To make it slightly easier for you, we have created a guide (Took us a long time) for some things you may struggle with in the beginning.
+Here is the *[Latex Guide]()* *.
+And here is the *[Python Guide]()*.

+Your approach to the question determines how things will go.
+Try to apply any and all concepts you have discovered in class, to the question.
+If you do not get an approach, do ask sir.
+You will be asked to redo the assignments multiple times, with small changes each time, until sir is satisfied with your pdf.

+*<sub> These guides will be removed after a month-and-a-half. </sub>

 ## $\color{Cerulean}{\text{Working on Hardware Assignments}}$
 * The components and the circuit schematic will be provided (mostly).
 There is a chance that sir may ask you to design your own circuit.